What should I consider if I’m thinking of buying my first home?

 What is a LIM report and how do I get one?

 You apply to the council to get the report.
-It is only based on the records held by the local Council, so there could be further information the council is unaware of.
 There is usually a fee charged for a LIM.